-To promote stable housing options and quality support services for adults with developmental disabilities, designed to reduce isolation and develop skills to live interdependently in a community setting.
+To promote stable and sustainable quality of life for adults with developmental disabilities, designed to reduce isolation and develop skills to live interdependently in a community setting.

 - Most, if not all, young adults with disabilities could live more independently in an intentional community with individual support for daily living and working.